-If you’re already planning a 2012 white water rafting vacation and need some guidance, your first question might be, multi-day or one day?
+If you’re are planning a white water rafting vacation and need some guidance, your first question might be, is a multi-day river rafting trip better than a day trip?
 We have a bunch of reasons why a multi-day trip should be your top choice.
 Here are five pretty darn good ones:

 What’s more, multi-day river rafting trips sometimes are tailored to a particular group or around a theme.
 Check out a family rafting vacation if you’re seeking bonding time together.
 Women-only rafting trips are popular as well.
 Including yoga along with your daily float can be a rejuvenating excursion.
 Multi-day can also mean multi-sport, combining whitewater rafting with Moab mountain biking tours or horseback riding.
 Youth group raft trips and specialty river trips that include an accompanying naturalist can turn a multi-day trip into an unforgettable adventure.